Ride longer, stronger, and faster!

 What if I am too slow for the group?

 “Slow” is a pejorative label which doesn’t really apply in our training group.
 We have riders who ride at a wide variety of average speeds.
 Workouts are based on time in the saddle, not distance traveled, so it really doesn’t matter if you happen to travel at a lower rate of speed.
 All that matters is that you are doing the workout as prescribed for you.
 Nobody will be left out, and nobody will be left behind.
+We organize ourselves into informal pace groups during workouts so you can ride with people who ride about the same speed.

 Am I expected to show up to every group workout?